 Best Bike Light Winner: CatEye Volt 700 Headlight

 The mount is rock solid, which is always important in a bike light – you do want to keep that light pointed in the right direction!
-You can also choose to get a helmet mount to wear this bike light on your helmet.
+You can also choose to get an optional helmet mount to wear this bike light on your helmet.
 The manufacturers claim a battery life of 100 hours, which is really hard to believe.
 However, my subjective impressions (and that of all reviewers) is that the battery life is extremely good.
 There is no way you are going to run out of light on your commute, even if your commute is 30 miles.
 Also, the battery indicator will let you know when power is low.
 The battery indicator is smart, in that if it is glowing red and you switch to a lower power beam, the red glow will go off.
 You can also buy an optional charging cradle, which I highly recommend.
 However, it will charge off any micro USB cable.

 Best Bike Light Runner-up: Light & Motion Urban 350 Bike Headlight

 Another great feature is that this bike light has bright amber side cutouts so that motorists can see you from the side.
 And one of its 4 modes (pulse) can blink and shine light ahead of you at the same time so you can see and be seen at the same time.
 That is an unusual and clever feature.
 Note that this light only gets 1.5 hours battery life on high beam – so if your commute is longer than that, you might want to give this a miss.
 Personally, I find it rare to need to keep a light on high for longer than 1.5 hours at a time.
 So if your commute is not too long and you don’t like to blind people, the high quality and low price of this light might more than make up for the battery life for you.

 Amazon has a great video that shows you everything you need to know about installing and operating this lig